svm-suite/svm-suite.github.io/README.md

 *Console.svm* is intended to be a default input/output interface to *SVM Suite* based applications.
 In the case of creating a chatbot, beside the basic conversational interface, consoles can be used for monitoring intermediate thought processes, as we may output a stream of thought during the data computing process.

-## D. compute-stateful.svm
+## D. COMPUTE-STATEFUL.SVM

 In computing theory, there are two mainstream branches of programming paradigms: declarative and imperative.
 Declarative programming typically abstracts from states, providing optimized structures for other forms of computations.
 However, sometimes, when dealing with states seems the most natural thing to do, imperative programming may be a very good fit because dealing with states is what it does the best. *Compute-stateful.svm* belongs into the category of imperative programming paradigm.

 *Compute-stateful.svm* is a service virtual machine providing computing data using state operations.
 Programs written in this service virtual machine resemble a sort of finite state machine.
 Programs are composed of a series of only one kind of statement which performs a discrete compute step in a process of computation.
 Each statement quotes the current step of the program execution, and points to the next step in execution, thus the order of statements is not relevant.
 Also, each step may input from or output to some memory cell, thus carrying on the computation.

-Finite state machines which *compute-stateful.svm* appearance is based on, can perform various tasks like driving vending machines, elevators, traffic lights, combination locks, and many others.
+Finite state machines which *Compute-stateful.svm* appearance is based on, can perform various tasks like driving vending machines, elevators, traffic lights, combination locks, and many others.
 The limitations of finite state machines to perform only a subset of all possible tasks is surpassed by introducing reading from and writing to arbitrary memory cells during program execution.
-This places *compute-stateful.svm* model of computation side by side with [Turing machines model](https://en.wikipedia.org/wiki/Turing_machine) which is known to be the most expressive model of computation.
+This places *Compute-stateful.svm* model of computation side by side with [Turing machines model](https://en.wikipedia.org/wiki/Turing_machine) which is known to be the most expressive model of computation.

 ### 1. theoretical background